hapax/hapax.github.io/assets/teaching.md

 I hope the analogy to maths education and its shortcomings is clear.
-Walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
+Walking is the ability to manipulate symbols.
 Some people are naturally drawn to playing with symbols, some people aren't.
 But maths is not symbol manipulation any more than hiking is walking!
-These activities are necessary to mathematics, but they don't constitute it.
+These activities might be necessary to mathematics, but they don't constitute it.
-Put a different way, the mathematical world, with its vast topography of features and landforms, must be traversed by manipulating symbols, but manipulating symbols is not itself the goal.
 And like walking, symbol manipulation is a skill that can be developed.

-If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking otherwise, and for identifying of exercises in symbol manipulation, without context, without use, without beauty: a scrubland.
+If you look at most high school textbooks, in North America or Australia, you could be forgiven for thinking otherwise.
 What should be a journey into
-the mathematical world is a joyless plod.
+the mathematical world is, in most cases, a joyless plod through symbol manipulation exercises without context, without use, without
-I know because that was my experience in high school.
-I was not a natural symbol manipulator, and scraped by with passes until learning that maths could be *used* for things.

-Let's look at an example.
-These calculus exercises are taken from a popular Australian textbook.
-Calculus is, without exaggeration, one of the great landmarks of human thought.
-What does the textbook make of it?
+beauty: a scrubland.

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"